Baking is one of my favorite pastimes. I enjoy baking cookies, cakes, breads, pies, muffins, cupcakes, and much more.

 - 2 tablespoons ground cinnamon

-- In a small bowl, combine the water, yeast, and sugar.
+- In a small bowl or pitcher, combine the water, yeast, and sugar.
 Let the mixture dissolve and set aside for 5 minutes.

 - In another small bowl, lightly beat the egg and egg yolk.
 Set aside.